EliasMateo07/MineSweeper/README.md

 # MineSweeper
-Minesweeper game with difficulty dropdown!
+Minesweeper game with difficulty dropdown, timer, and pause button!